Hitaishi08/E-commerce/README.md

 ## Features
 1.Product Catalog: Displays a list of available digital gadgets with images, descriptions, and prices.

-2.Product Details: Offers detailed information about each product, including specifications and customer reviews (if implemented).

-3.Shopping Cart: Allows users to add products to their cart, view items, and calculate total price.
+2.Shopping Cart: Allows users to add products to their cart, view items, and calculate total price.

-4.Product Search: Add a search functionality to find specific products.
+3.Product Search: Add a search functionality to find specific products.

 ## Technologies Used
 1.HTML: Structure of the website.